 I was very surprised to learn that Valdez has some of the most breathtaking waterfalls in Alaska, and even, in the world.
 The reason for so many waterfalls in the Valdez area is that it has more than 27 feet of average snowfalls during winter, and when the snow melts in the spring and summertime, it forms countless waterfalls in the mountains in Valdez.

 Here you will also find some of the most beautiful glaciers in Alaska, such as the Columbia Glacier.
 Columbia Glacier is the largest tidewater glacier in Prince William Sound and the second-largest in North America.
 The landscape here is absolutely dramatic and a great opportunity for pictures.
+To reach Valdez, you can either drive or catch the ferry from Whittier.

 PRO-TIP: When you get the chance to visit it, you will pass through chunks of glacial ice.
 You can choose to go on a wildlife boat tour for about $150 per person.
 Or you can also go on a kayak day trip.
 You also have the option to take a helicopter tour and land to see the wonders of the Columbia Glacier.